JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 moderation which Betteredge displays in his relations with me.
 He received us to-day, portentously arrayed in his best black suit, and his stiffest white cravat.
-Whenever he looks my way, he remembers that I have not read ROBINSON CRUSOE since I was a child, and he respectfully pities me.
+Whenever he looks my way, he remembers that I have not read _Robinson Crusoe_ since I was a child, and he respectfully pities me.

 Yesterday, also, Mr. Blake had the lawyer’s answer.
 Mr. Bruff accepts